-- By cloning you can assure that you’re growing only the best genetics.
-You can also use selective breeding to better a plants’ genetics over time naturally.
+- By cloning we can assure that we are growing only the best genetics.
+We can also use selective breeding to better a plants’ genetics over time naturally.

 - Cloning also allows us to choose which sex of a plant we want to reproduce.